pgideonhub/Project1/README.md

 ## **Objective**

 Rockbuster would like to leverage their existing movie licenses to launch an online video rental service in order to stay competitive.
 This analysis will provide insights to help with the launch strategy.
+The project brief is available [here](https://github.com/pgideonhub/rockbuster-analysis/files/10505468/A3_Data_Project_Brief.-.RockBuster.pdf)

 ## **Data**